MarkSpurgeon/GENIE3-on-DREAM4/README.md

 ## Performance Assessment

-I compare the original and Spurgeon implementations of GENIE3 using precision vs recall (PR) and receiver operating characteristic (ROC) curves.
+**performance.R** compares the original and Spurgeon implementations of GENIE3 using precision vs recall (PR) and receiver operating characteristic (ROC) curves.
+This script's specific functionalities are:

-**performance.R**

 **(1)** Generates PR and ROC curves for all 5 datasets